larsarv/java-record-mutator-generator/README.md

 ```

 ## Conclusion

 The Java Record Mutator Generator is a powerful tool for developers who want to leverage Java records while
-maintaining the ability to modify them in a fluent, immutable, and type-safe way.
-By combining the simplicity of
+maintaining the ability to modify or create them in a fluent, immutable, and type-safe way.
+By combining the simplicity
+of
 records with the power of fluent APIs, JRMG reduces boilerplate and improves code readability.
 If you’re using records and want to avoid manual builders, JRMG is your solution.